CHES® Exam Study Guides and Suggested Readings

 The 2020 Book Package offers a discounted rate when you purchase The Health Education Specialist: A Companion Guide for Professional Excellence, 8th edition, and A Competency-Based Framework for Health Education Specialist- 2020 together.
 Save $10.00 when you purchase this package.

 **Note Includes Advanced-Level MCHES® material and Practice Exams for both the CHES® and MCHES® exams

 2020 Competency-based Framework for Health Education Specialists

 The newly released revised framework is based on the Health Education Specialist Practice Analysis II 2020 (HESPA II 2020), a project to update, refine and validate the model of health education practice.
 The HESPA II 2020 model is designed for use by those in the health education & promotion profession as a framework for professional preparation, credentialing, and professional development.
-The updated hierarchical model consists of 193 Sub- competencies, organized into 35 Competencies within 8 major Areas of Responsibility.
-Additionally, the knowledge base needed by health education specialists was organized into 10 conceptual topic areas, and 145 knowledge topics were validated as being used health education specialists.
+The updated hierarchical model consists of 193 Sub-competencies, organized into 35 Competencies within eight major Areas of Responsibility.
+Additionally, the knowledge base needed by health education specialists was organized into 10 conceptual topic areas, and 145 knowledge topics were validated as being used by health education specialists.
 The publication is an essential resource for health education students, college and university faculty, health education practitioners and employers, professional development providers, leaders of professional credentialing and program accreditation, and policy makers and funding agencies.
-The CHES and MCHES examinations will be revised based on this updated framework.
+The CHES® and MCHES® examinations will be revised based on this updated framework.

 Resources for Preparing to Take the CHES® Examination